 Your work should be yours and yours alone.

-A faculty can employ any computational software and/or manual inspection to conclude that one or more students have plagiarised.
-Once such a case of plagiarism is detected, the faculty shall notify the student(s) of the plagiarism case in writing according to the SCSU Guidliness for addressing students misconduct.
+A faculty can employ any computational software and/or manual inspection to conclude that one or more students have plagiarized.
+Once such a case of plagiarism is detected, the faculty shall notify the student(s) of the plagiarism case in writing according to the SCSU Guidelines for addressing students misconduct.
 The faculty is NOT obligated to tell the student how the case was detected since it gives away the detection technique and might make future plagiarisms harder to be detected.

-According to the SCSU Guidliness for addressing students misconduct, incidents of academic misconduct can range in severity; Instructors determine sanctions according to their professional judgment of the severity of misconduct.
+According to the SCSU Guidelines for addressing students misconduct, incidents of academic misconduct can range in severity; Instructors determine sanctions according to their professional judgment of the severity of misconduct.
 At the discretion of the Instructor, this determination may be made in consultation with the Office of Student Conduct (e.g., regarding patterns of past academic misconduct by an individual student and clarification of the Hearing and Appeals processes).
 Academic sanctions imposed by the instructor shall be related to performance in the course and be commensurate with the severity of misconduct and may include, but are not limited to, one or more of the following:

-Please refer the SCSU Guidelines for Addressing Academic Misconduct for more details.
+SCSU Guidelines for Addressing Academic Misconduct

 A student accused of academic dishonesty has the right to appeal an instructor’s allegations.